 Total hours for a member's attendance shall not include time spent during transporting to/from the member's residence.
+The provider may not bill Medicaid for services on days the member is absent from the facility, unless retainer days have been approved by the Regional Manager.
 Day Supports and Activities services will not duplicate or supplant other services provided under IDEA (20 U.S.C.
 1401 et seq) and cannot be billed for during the same time frame as Individual or Small Group Employment Support, Follow Along Support, or Co Worker Support.